 Construction highlights: All costumes are constructed of glitter-coated fabric (for that extra icy sparkle!) and trimmed in faux fur.
 The applique pieces on Ashura’s nine-foot-long cloak were gradient-dyed by hand and satin stitched with variegated thread.
 All jewelry/accessories were handcrafted using resin and plastic fast food containers.
 (We use only the finest materials here at ASIHTB HQ!)

-Korin joined us for this photoshoot as Princess Tomoyo.
+With Korin as Princess Tomoyo.